jeremyrayjewell/mini-siem-dashboard/README.md

 # Mini SIEM Dashboard

-A simple, local-only honeypot and mini-SIEM written in Python (Flask) with a modern JavaScript dashboard.
+A simple honeypot and mini-SIEM written in Python (Flask) with a modern JavaScript dashboard.
 It logs connection events from fake TCP services and displays analytics in a responsive web UI.

-> ⚠️ This project is for learning and portfolio use.
-It is **not intended as a production SIEM** or as an internet-facing honeypot.
+It is designed for home-lab and research use, and can be exposed to the internet as a small, focused honeypot — but it is **not** a full-featured enterprise SIEM.

 ## Features